-- USDA has waived or relaxed certain parts of the application process for Single-Family Housing Direct Loans, including site assessments, and has extended the time period that certificates of eligibility are valid. - A Direct Loan borrower who is experiencing a reduction of income can request a Payment Assistance package to see if he/she is eligible for payment assistance or for more assistance than currently received. - Moratorium assistance for up to 180 days is available for Direct Loan borrowers experiencing financial hardship due, directly or indirectly, to the COVID-19 emergency.
-You can call us and verbally request a

-- payment moratorium.
-Borrowers have the option to cancel the moratorium at any time or request the moratorium be extended up to an additional 180 days. - Direct Loan questions should be directed to USDA's Customer Service Center at 800-414-1226.
-The Customer Service Center is experiencing high call volumes during this COVID-19 Crisis.
-The call center has expanded hours from 7 a.m. until 7 p.m.
-CT Mon Fri; and 8 a.m. to 1 p.m.
-CT on Saturdays.
+- USDA has waived or relaxed certain parts of the application process for Single-Family Housing Direct Loans, including site assessments, and has extended the time period that certificates of eligibility are valid. - A Direct Loan borrower who is experiencing a reduction of income can request a Payment Assistance package to see if he/she is eligible for payment assistance or for more assistance than currently received. - Moratorium assistance for up to 180 days (total of 1 year) is available for Direct Loan borrowers experiencing financial hardship due, directly or indirectly, to the COVID-19 emergency.
+You can call us and verbally request a payment moratorium.
+Borrowers have the option to cancel the moratorium at any time or request the moratorium be extended up to an additional 180 days.
+At the end of the 1-year time period, these 502 Direct borrowers can request the moratorium be extended up to an additional year making it a total of 2 years.
+However, the borrower must submit a moratorium application and meet eligibility criteria to be granted that last year. - Direct Loan questions should be directed to USDA's Customer Service Center at 800-414-1226.
+Beginning July 6, 2020, regular hours are from 7 a.m. to 5 p.m.
+Monday through Friday Central Time (CT).